• Skip to primary navigation

 You can, if you want to, add a tempering of mustard seeds, curry leaves, and urad dal (white lentils) for a nutty flavor (see the recipe card for quantities).

-Have a question regarding the ingredients?
-Feel free to ask in the comments section below and I will try my best to answer it for you.
+If you have any questions regarding these ingredients, feel free to ask in the comments section below and I will try my best to answer them for you.

 Instructions